Accountability and Disability Justice - 2023 Disability Justice Virtual Resource series

 Accountability and Disability Justice

-The 2023 Disability Justice Virtual Resource series is part of an ongoing effort by Americans for the Arts (AFTA) and Mid Atlantic Arts to provide resources to support individuals and organizations in the mid-Atlantic region with engaging in the essential work of accessibility and disability justice in their communities.
+The 2023 Disability Justice Virtual Resource series was part of an ongoing effort by Americans for the Arts (AFTA) and Mid Atlantic Arts to provide resources to support individuals and organizations in the mid-Atlantic region with engaging in the essential work of accessibility and disability justice in their communities.

-This pre-recorded video and live conversation are on the topic of accountability and disability justice.
+There were two aspects of the programming, a pre-recorded video and live conversation are on the topic of accountability and disability justice.

 image